Edit Blog Post

 Central and most important room in the Saadian Tomb complex.

-my camera.
-Deleting the pictures I had just taken, my heart was in my mouth as I feared that he might confiscate it.
+the pictures I had just taken, my heart was in my mouth as I feared that he might confiscate it.
 He couldn't speak English but I worked out that he wanted me to flick through all my photos on the screen - hundreds of them.
 He soon realised that I wasn't a terrorist and handed the camera back to me and left, as I sighed with relief.

 Although I now had a more detailed map, it still wasn't very detailed and pointed out restaurants and other businesses sponsoring the map better than it did the actual sights I was trying to get to.
 After a bit of an aimless wander, I finally found the Palais el-Badi.

 Nicknamed "The Incomparable", the Palais el-Badi was meant to be one of the most splendiferous palaces in the world.
 These days all that is left are the towered walls that are full of storks and their nests, the once-resplendent gardens, and the 90m pool that once sat inside the palace.
 A refurbished pavilion contained some very interesting historical photos of what Marrakech was like in the early 20th century - it was very dirty and basic, a hub where traders met.
+There is also

 Ruined palace known as "The Incomparable".

-There is also an underground network of tunnels in the palace that used to house prisoners as well as store chattels.
+an underground network of tunnels in the palace that used to house prisoners as well as store chattels.

 That night I ended up at another restaurant in the square where I met up with two of my colleagues who happened to be holidaying in Marrakech at the same time as me.
 Amy and Fabienne, along with Amy's friends Abby and Anne had been out til quite late the night before so it wasn't the most liveliest conversation we were having at dinner, but it was enough to talk about our experiences in Morocco.